-In light of the international nature of the climate crisis, aninclusive account of climate justice that does right by emerging economies is imperative.
-This webinar arises from the ‘Climate mainstreaming: Breaking down the silos’ series, intended to highlight the multidisciplinary approach required to fully understand the consequences of the climatic crisis we are living in.
+In light of the international nature of the climate crisis, an inclusive account of climate justice that does right by emerging economies is imperative.

 Such an account of climate justice provides a plausible avenue for responding to the “triple injustice” outlined in the United for Climate Justice declaration authored by FEPS and partners under the chairpersonship of Teresa Ribera, Minister for the Ecological Transition in Spain.
 Indeed, it provides an international framework of justice, as well as an intra-national framework for individual-level and intergenerational climate justice.

-The discussion fostered within this webinar, organised by FEPS and the Friedrich-Ebert-Stiftung, helped expand upon these conclusions with the inclusion of additional voices from both the speakers and the public.
-The normative principles outlined in the related policy brief provide a starting point for mainstreaming climate justice in other policy fields, such as health, gender and digital, where a move away from siloed policymaking is proving urgent.
+This policy brief provides policymakers with tools for a more systematic application of principles of climate justice.
+The normative principles outlined above provide a starting point for mainstreaming climate justice in other policy fields, such as health, gender and digital, where a move away from siloed policymaking is proving urgent.

 Just Transition: A new social contract for wellbeing of people and planet